djtom98/compDSfinal/README.md

 + time -splits datetime type columns into day, month and year columns
 + cluster - group by specified column to get the median of a target column

+### Model Elements
+These consist of the model class which takes as input the splitted x and y train datasets, and also incorporates a method to predict the y values based on x_test.

 ## License
 ...